RepoTransferOrg/sample1/sample1/index.md

     - **Description**:
     - **Check Points**:
         * If token/code snippets doesn't exist in localized repository but only in fallback repository.
         * The build can still pass The content should be rendered OK except the token/code snippets is same with fallback          repository.

 16. [Cross-repository] include source files from another repo

     - Similar with the above one

-17. [Cross-repository] Syncing between repos

-## Regression Test Cases for Deployment
+## Manual Regression Test Cases for Deployment

  > [!NOTE]
  > The regression test cases need to running after PPE and Production deploayment every sprint.